 Everything you need to know about making a claim

 When you first look into making a medical negligence claim, you may be overwhelmed with the information available online.
 To help you, we have pulled together everything you need to know into this handy medical negligence guide.
-Here, we explain the process of making a claim, the benefits of working with a qualified team, and the types of medical negligence claims we cover.
+Here, we explain and provide resources on the process of making a claim, the benefits of working with a qualified team, and the types of medical negligence claims we cover.

 At Patient Claim Line, we have an established team of specialist medical negligence lawyers, all with various specialisms across the negligence sector.
 When we take on your case, you will be assigned a solicitor with extensive experience in the specific area of medical negligence your claim falls into.
 Whether that be a dental claim, misdiagnosis, negligent surgery or orthopaedic cases.

-If there’s anything you think we haven’t covered, give us a call on 0330 107 5326 to speak to a specialist advisor.
+If there’s anything you think we haven’t covered or you have additional questions, give us a call on 0330 107 5326 to speak to a specialist advisor.

 Questions we get asked about medical negligence